DaoCloud/DaoCloud-docs/docs/en/docs/baize/best-practice/add-scheduler.md

     It is recommended to test in a test environment or contact our technical support team.

-Note that if you wish to use more scheduler plugins in training jobs, you need to manually install them successfully in the working cluster first.
+Note that if you wish to use more scheduler plugins in training jobs, you need to manually install them successfully in the worker cluster first.
 Then, when deploying the `baize-agent` in the cluster, add the proper scheduler plugin configuration.

 Through the container management UI provided by **Helm Apps** ,